pimoroni/rp_usbdisplay/README.md

 # RoboPeak/DFRobot 2.8" USB TFT Driver

-This binary driver is for Raspbian running Kernel 4.1.6 ( check with `uname -a` )
+This is an unmodified compiled, packaged, easy-to-install distribution of the official RoboPeak Mini Display Display driver.
+It's intended to run on Raspbian Jessie or Wheezy on the Raspberry Pi, and has been compiled for various different kernel versions.

-You should see something like "Linux raspberrypi 4.1.6+"
+You can find the original source code, and raise issues at https://github.com/robopeak/rpusbdisp

-If not, make sure you're up to date:
+Before installing, make sure you're up to date:

 ```bash
 sudo apt-get update